mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Katagiri Roshi:** Okay.
 Next question?

 **Questioner:** Can I ask another question? [...]
-Towards the end of the lecture, you were talking about the dualistic world, good and bad, or destruction, destruction was the word that you used.
-And you said that from this activity, the dualistic world, destruction and creation, maybe, I don't know, from the other side, would arise.
+Towards the end of the lecture, you were talking about the dualistic world, good and bad, or destruction, destruction was the word that you used. (*Transcriber’s Note:* This is a mishearing; the word used was “distraction,” as in “dullness and distraction.”)
+And you said that from this activity, the dualistic world, destruction and... creation, maybe, I don't know if the other side would arise.
 But then, as it arose, the destruction, because of the activity, would become something else.
-So, what should be our attitude then, toward that destruction? (*Transcriber’s Note:* This is a mishearing; the word used was ‘distraction’, as in “dullness and distraction.”)
+So, what should be our attitude then, toward that destruction?

-**Katagiri Roshi:** So, that's toward, you should stand up constantly in the place of total activity.
+**Katagiri Roshi:** [...]
+You should stand up constantly in the place of total activity.
 Just like a machine, okay?
-Which is tidy and neat, so simple activities.
+Which is tidy and neat.
+So, simple activities.
 Alright?
 As best as you can.
-This is the attitude toward distractions, and dullness, and suffering and [lots of] stuff.
-So, your basic activity must be simple and neat, as best as you can.
+This is the attitude toward distractions, and dullness, and suffering, and [lots of] stuff.
+Your basic activity must be simple and neat, as best as you can.
 When you get the opportunity, even one moment, you try.
 Okay?

 That's why we do zazen.
 Zazen is simple.

 **Questioner:** And it will change.

-**Katagiri Roshi:** I *hope*. *[Laughter.]* But don't *expect* [it].
+**Katagiri Roshi:** I *hope*! *[Laughter.]* But don't *expect* [it].
 Because it's not your business.
 [It’s] universal business.

 That's why Dogen Zenji says, “You throw away yourself into the Buddha's world, then you are drawn in by Buddha's world, without using your effort.”

-Because, climbing the mountain, in the beginning you use intention and purpose, and through experiencing the lots of complicated procedure, but the more you devote yourself into the rock mountains, and then finally you forget yourself, you go beyond time, and finally between the rock mountains and you, very nice communication between, kind of energies.
+Because, climbing the mountain, in the beginning you use intention and purpose, and through experiencing lots of complicated procedure, but the more you devote yourself into the rock mountains, and then finally you forget yourself, you go beyond time, and finally between the rock mountain and you, very nice communication between, kind of energies.
 And then finally, even though you don't use any effort, you just climb the mountains.
 So finally, you can stop it.

 So *who* climbs the mountains?
 Mountain climbs the mountains.
-That's it.
+That's it, finally.

-Finally.
 But usually through this spiritual life, you don't believe this.
-But climb the mountains, and the dancers, and the writers, and many people experience this.
+But the [mountain climbers], and the dancers, and the writers, and many people experience this.
 That's why I suggest reading the book...

 **Questioner:** The one that costs $25? *[Laughter.]*

-**Katagiri Roshi:** [*Beyond Boredom and Anxiety*.]
-(The updated version is *Flow: The Psychology of Optimal Experience*, by Mihaly Csikszentmihalyi.)
+**Katagiri Roshi:** *Beyond Boredom and Anxiety*.
 You can read that book, pretty interesting book.
 It's pretty close to Zen teaching – not exactly, but it doesn't matter, you know?
 It's very interesting.
 Twenty-five dollars. *[Laughter.]*

 **Someone:** You can get it in the library.

 **Someone:** Oh, good. [...]

+(*Transcriber’s Note:* The mainstream, updated version is *Flow: The Psychology of Optimal Experience* by Mihaly Csikszentmihalyi, and the price has come down.)

 **Questioner:** So we shouldn't...
 Secretly, we may have a feeling that we want that destruction to go away, right? [...]

-**Katagiri Roshi:** First point, I think if you say distraction, and the confusions, and the human world, I think first of all, well I mentioned the stand up in the total activity which is neat, and simple, and tidy.
+**Katagiri Roshi:** First point, I think if you say distraction, and confusions, and the human world, I think first of all, I mentioned to stand up in the total activity which is neat, and simple, and tidy.
 Okay?

 **Questioner:** Mm-hmm.

 **Katagiri Roshi:** That is *how*.
-You must be a little bit... not a little bit.
-You must be magnanimous.
+You must be a little bit... not a little bit!
+You must be *magnanimous*.

 Magnanimous means generous.
-Your mind first, generous.
-You know, generosity means not let you be mean, nasty.
+Your mind, first, [must be] generous.
+You know, generosity means [to] not let you be mean, nasty.
 If you see confusions and angers, et cetera, you shouldn't be nasty.
-It's pretty easy for us to be nasty, because if you act on angers, and distraction, and suffering, et cetera, according to your emotion, immediately you become nasty pretty easily.
-So, you shouldn't be nasty because, you know, dirty clothes turn into the clean waters, naturally.
-Because behind the dirty clothes and clean waters, so, always [there is] the total activity, which is invisible.
-What makes dirty clothes to clean?
+It's pretty easy for us to be nasty, because if you act on angers, and distraction, and suffering, et cetera, according to your emotion, immediately you become nasty, pretty easily.
+So, you shouldn't be nasty, because dirty clothes turn into the clean waters naturally, because behind the dirty clothes and clean waters, always [there is] the total activity, which is invisible.
+What makes dirty clothes clean?
 That is the activity behind.
 Okay?

 **Questioner:** Okay.
 Yeah, I guess that's what I was asking you, whether you meant that what arose as destruction, okay, initially... [through the form]